DrVicki/ecommerce-guided-learning/part-2.md

 ## Summary

 Great!
-Our sign up page is finished.
-Since the blog is being too much lengthy.
-I think that enough for today.
-But yes,
+Our sign up page is finished.`

 In the second part, we made a login page and seller's dashboard. l